-Both the individual and group treatments succeeded to a similar magnitude in improving the set of management practices measured by the Anexo K. The impacts on firm outcomes are less precisely measured, but show increases in firm size for the group treatment, that in some specifications is statistically different from that of the individual treatment.
-The group treatment cost US\$10,500 per firm for the intervention stage, compared to US\$28,950 per firm for the individual treatment.
-The group treatment therefore clearly dominates the individual treatment on a cost-benefit basis.
+Both the individual and group treatments succeeded to a similar magnitude in improving the set of management practices measured by the Anexo K. The impacts on firm performance outcomes show increases in firm size for the group treatment that are larger in magnitude than those of the individual treatment effects, although only in some cases is this difference statistically different.
+The group treatment cost USD10,500 per firm for the intervention stage, compared to USD28,950 per firm for the individual treatment.
+The group treatment therefore clearly dominates the individual treatment on a cost-benefit basis from the point of view of government finances.
+Even if we include an additional USD1,000-2,000 in travel costs that firms in the group treatment may face compared to those in the individual treatment, the group treatment still dominates.